Physician Assistant Program

 - Upon acceptance into the program, official transcripts showing conferment of undergraduate and graduate degree(s), if applicable, must be sent to the program.
 These must arrive prior to the program start date in August of each year.

 - Students are required to have their own laptop computer upon entry into the program.
 PDA's are required prior to entry into the clinical phase.
 The minimal requirements will be listed after acceptance into the program.

 - Proficiency in basic computer skills (word-processing, data bases, Internet searches, e-mail) is expected of all entering students, as the curriculum will incorporate the use of computer technology.
 Additionally, all students in the Program will be expected to have access to the Internet.

 - All students will be expected to purchase or have the required medical equipment needed to meet program requirements.
 This will include acquiring an approved lab coat with a school issued patch.
 The equipment list will be provided after acceptance into the program.

-- Students are required to maintain health insurance.
+- Students are required to maintain private health insurance.